 Most responsible parents would never drive without their child secured with a seat belt or car seat.
 Wouldn’t it make sense to also treat fur children the same?
-Unsurprisingly, 83% of respondent agree that driving with an unrestrained dog is dangerous.
-Yet a staggering 16% of dog owners actually use some form of restraint while on drives with their dog!
+Unsurprisingly, 83% of respondents agree that driving with an unrestrained dog is dangerous.
+Yet only a staggering 16% of dog owners actually use some form of dog seatbelt restraint while on drives with their dog!

 Nevertheless, driving with an unrestrained dog in the car is the norm.
 And it poses more risks than one might think.
 The question is; is it illegal in your state, and what should you do to protect your dog and your family?